romkatv/powerlevel10k/README.md

     decide to change background color of some segment in the middle of an interactive session, it may not work.

+If you notice any other differences between prompts in Powerlevel9k and Powerlevel10k when running with the same settings, please [open an issue](https://github.com/romkatv/powerlevel10k/issues).

 ### Are changes getting up/down-streamed?

 Powerlevel10k regularly pulls changes from Powerlevel9k, so all bug fixes and new features that land